 - Stand-alone ArcGIS Server sites (that can be federated with your ArcGIS Enterprise deployment if needed)

 Esri provides sample AWS CloudFormation templates to deploy the architectures described in AWS CloudFormation and ArcGIS.

-You can use these templates with Python or Windows PowerShell Tools to automate deployments of these same architectures.
+You can use these templates with Python or Windows PowerShell tools to automate deployments of these same architectures.

-AWS tools and ArcGIS deployments
+AWS tools and ArcGIS Enterprise deployments

-You can build the same architectures manually on AWS using the AWS Management Console as you can when deploying on-premises; however, you need to be proficient in configuring the components of ArcGIS Enterprise and proficient in AWS.
+You can build the same architectures manually on AWS as you can when deploying on-premises.
+To do this, use the AWS Management Console.
+To use this option, however, you need to be proficient in configuring the components of ArcGIS Enterprise and proficient in AWS.